 Alecia is a Magna Cum Laude graduate of Meredith College with a B.A. in Dance , a Magna Cum Laude graduate of Campbell University with a B.S. in Spanish with K-12 education certification and is certified in Early Childhood Education.
 As Miss Henderson 1992, she won the Talent Award at the Miss North Carolina Pageant & was a Top Ten Finalist.
 In 1987, as Miss Topsail Island, she captured the only Non-Finalist Talent Award at The Miss N.C.
 Pageant and was chosen as a member of the Miss NC Performing Troupe.
 Alecia toured 5 summers with Hoctor’s Dance Caravan as an instructor, performer and head coordinator for the Caravan Kid program.
 Studies include: N.C.
 School of the Arts, The Columbia City Ballet, Wake Forest University, Dance Theater of Fayetteville, Broadway Dance Center (NYC) and Steps (NYC).
 She has choreographed for Dance Caravan, Miss Henderson Pageant, Miss Erwin-Denim Pageant, Miss Topsail Island Pageant, Louisburg College, Vance Rec Players, Granville Little Theater, Lakeland Cultural Arts center, Broadway & Beyond Theatre Camp, Imagination Station, Vance County Show Choir, as well as, for high school majorettes & twirlers at Triton, Midway, Webb and Northern Vance.
 Alecia has judged for many dance and baton competitions including: Star Talent, Applause Talent, Stars of Tomorrow and Drum Majorettes of America.
 She is a certified judge and instructor for Drum Majorettes of America and has over 30 years experience teaching dance and baton.

 Dash Michaels began dancing at the age of eight in Charlotte, N.C., under the direction of Kathy Baldwin, Joanna Nichols and Jayson Michaels.
 Dash was a dancer for the Energy Source Dance Association and helped raise money for Operation Smile and was also a Dance Caravan Kid with Scott Benson.
 Dash studied very closely with teachers such as Frank Hatchett, Mia Michaels, Stepp Stewart and Devora Cooper.
 Dash Michaels was named Mr. Dance of Virginia for Dance Educators of America, as well as a three-time Mr. Dance of North Carolina for Dance Masters of America.
 He has been featured in many dance productions such as Gypsy as Tulsa, Coppelia, Road to Victory, Sleeping Beauty and Swan Lake to name a few.
-In 2000, Dash won Best Choreography for Encore Dance Nationals, Premier2000, Kids Artistic Revue and Star Systems.
+In 2000, Dash won Best Choreography for Encore DCS, Premier2000, Kids Artistic Revue and Choreographer of the Year for Star Systems Nationals.
 He has worked on productions for PBS, MTV, ABC Broadcasting, FOX television and 19 Entertainment.
-Dash has had the honor of teaching at conventions alongside Wade Robson and Marquis Cunningham.
+Dash has had the honor of teaching at conventions alongside Wade Robson and Marquis Cunningham on the Convention circuit.
 In 2006, Dash appeared on the syndicated television show, “So You Think You Can Dance”.
-Dash is the Executive Director of his own production company, DMDC.
-He has directed and produced numerous shows such as Willy Wonka and the Chocolate Factory, Grease, The Miss Gastonia Pageant and the Junior Miss Pageant of Lynchburg.
-Dash has chorographed for Madonna’s 50th Birthday Bash at the Volstead Club in London, England and in 2022, he became the Competition Director for Ballet Arts.
-Dash is the resident Hip Hop Instructor for the All Stars Competition Dance Team.
+Dash is the Executive Director of his own digital production company, DMDC and has directed & produced numerous shows such as Willy Wonka and the Chocolate Factory, Grease, The Miss Gastonia Pageant and the Junior Miss Pageant of Lynchburg.
+Dash has choreographed for Madonna’s 50th Birthday Bash at the Volstead Club in London, England and in 2022, he became the resident Hip Hop Instructor for the All Stars Competition Team as well as the Ballet Arts Competition Director.

 JAZZ, ACRO, HIP HOP, TAP